hashicorp/terraform-cdk/website/docs/cdktf/concepts/cdktf-architecture.html.md

 ### Amazon Web Services Cloud Development Kit

-CDK for Terraform shares core concepts and components with the [Amazon Web Services Cloud Development Kit](https://aws.amazon.com/cdk/) (AWS CDK), which allows you to use programming languages to define infrastructure resources on AWS CloudFormation.
-However, AWS CDK and CDK for Terraform are different products, and you can use CDKTF to leverage the entire Terraform ecosystem, including the [AWS provider](https://registry.terraform.io/providers/hashicorp/aws/latest).
-We are also actively working on an [interoperability layer](https://github.com/hashicorp/terraform-cdk/pulls?q=is%3Apr+is%3Aopen+label%3Afeature%2Faws-adapter) to use AWS CDK [constructs](#constructs) directly within CDKTF.
+CDK for Terraform shares core concepts and components with the [Amazon Web Services Cloud Development Kit](https://aws.amazon.com/cdk/) (AWS CDK), a tool that allows you to use familiar programming languages to define infrastructure on AWS CloudFormation.
+AWS CDK and CDK for Terraform are different products, and you cannot yet use [AWS CDK constructs](https://docs.aws.amazon.com/cdk/latest/guide/constructs.html) within CDKTF.
+We are actively working on an [interoperability layer](https://github.com/hashicorp/terraform-cdk/pulls?q=is%3Apr+is%3Aopen+label%3Afeature%2Faws-adapter) to enable this in future releases.

 ### jsii